ml5js/ml5-website-v02-docsify/docs/reference/facemesh.md

   Options for face detection:

-  - _maxFacess_
+  - _maxFaces_
     - Number: The maximum number of faces to detect.
-Defaults to 2.
+Defaults to 1.
   - _refineLandmarks_
     - Boolean: Refine the landmarks.
 Defaults to false.
   - _flipped_